 3. Find an Attorney With an Installment Plan After Filing Chapter 7

-A few bankruptcy lawyers agree to accept payments for their attorney’s fees after the Chapter 7 case is filed.
 This option is harder to find as many attorneys require payment in full before filing a Chapter 7 case.
 The reason is that an attorney’s fees are discharged through the Chapter 7 case.
 Therefore, attorneys are more cautious about accepting payments for attorneys’ fees after they do the work to file the bankruptcy case.